pyrddlgym-project/pyRDDLGym/README.md

 Features
 * support added for separate domain and instance (+non-fluents) files
 * informative exception is raise when there is a problem with a block (domain, non-fluents, instance)
+* RDDL text generator from parsed ast (partial support of the language)